Welcome to Santa Barbara Home Designer

 This beautiful family wanted to create a special foyer ceiling in their Montecito home.

-In order to accomodate this, an 8 sided ceiling was designed.
+The original foyer was in an awkward point in the roofline.
+In order to accomodate the confluence of several awkward ceiling types, an 8 sided ceiling was designed.

 The dozens of Artisans I showcase in my book are not hired models.